MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-Content.md

 ### System.Object

-You can pipe an object that contains the new value for the item to `Set-Content`.
+You can pipe an object that contains the new value for the item to this cmdlet.

 ## OUTPUTS

+### None

+By default, this cmdlet returns no output.

-### None or System.String
+### System.String

-When you use the **PassThru** parameter, `Set-Content` generates a **System.String** object that represents the content.
-Otherwise, this cmdlet does not generate any output.
+When you use the **PassThru** parameter, this cmdlet returns a string representing the content.

 ## NOTES